 As a common rule of the thumb, it would be advisable to multiply your useable equity by four.
 If you would want to calculate how much you can borrow for a property that you intend to invest in, you can follow this rule.
 In the example about, you can borrow as much as 1,088,000 for your investment property.
 However, this amount is not accurate because it is still dependent on several other factors as well as your lender.

 One big factor to consider is to really check your financial numbers.
 Look into other details about your target investment property to avoid possible issues in the future.
 There are really a lot of factors to add up before taking the plunge to invest in a property.
 Investing in an apartment may cost extra strata fees, money allotted on the sinking fund and other costs for maintaining such property type.
 These expenses will impinge on the return of the investment.

 Tax deductions should always be included in your computation as well.
 Maintenance tax may be tax deductible in some circumstances, but for maintenance costs above $2,500, your tax deductions may only be around 50% of that amount.

 Do Not Forget to Repay Your First Home Loan!

-Another very important consideration when investing in a property through your equity is repaying your first mortgage.
+Another very important consideration when investing in property through your equity is repaying your first mortgage.
 To be able to make your real estate venture successful, you should be able to repay your first home loan while repaying on your equity financed one.
 If you fail to repay them in a timely manner, you might not receive the tax breaks that you should be enjoying.
 Maintaining a good cash flow will make it possible for you to get a second home loan and pay for it together with your first mortgage.

-Investing in real estate is easy, but you should take time to understand and measure if investing through an equity is indeed something you can afford in the long run.
+Investing in real estate is easy, but you should take time to understand and measure if investing through equity is indeed something you can afford in the long run.
 Need expert advice ins securing a mortgage with your equity.
 You are at the right place here in Intellichoice.